Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

 \section{Introduction}

 The purpose of a risk measure is to assign a real number to a random variable, representing the preference of a risk-averse decision maker towards different risky alternatives.
 For instance, when faced with multiple options, a decision maker might prefer a guaranteed loss of zero over an uncertain option, even if the latter has a strictly negative expected loss.
 While this behavior can be explained using the mean-variance criterion \citep{Markowitz_1952}, which balances the expected loss and its fluctuations around the mean, the entropic risk measure offers greater flexibility by incorporating higher moments of the loss distribution.
+In economics, management science, and finance, a decision maker's preferences under uncertainty are often modeled using expected utility theory \citep{Von_Neumann_Morgenstern_1944}.
+The entropic risk measure is the certainty equivalent of the exponential utility function \citep{Ben-Tal_Teboulle_1986, Smith_Chapman_2023}, which represents the risk preferences of a decision maker exhibiting constant absolute risk aversion \citep[CARA --][]{Arrow_1971, Pratt_1964}.
+A key advantage of using entropic risk in multi-stage decision-making is \revised{that it is the only risk measure that is time consistent in the class of law-invariant convex risk measures \citep{Kupper_Schachermayer_2009}}.
+Consequently, the Markowitz model of mean-variance portfolio optimization has been extended to the expected utility framework of \cite{Von_Neumann_Morgenstern_1944} in static and dynamic settings \citep{Merton1969, Merton1971, Samuelson1969}.
+Markowitz \citep{Markowitz_2014} emphasizes expected-utility maximization as the guiding principle and discusses conditions under which mean-variance optimization provides a reasonable approximation to the expected-utility maximization problem.
+This view is supported by empirical studies examining the adequacy of the exponential utility specification across different domains \citep{Kirkwood2004}.